This post was originally published on Aug. 14, 2019, and was updated on March 26, 2021.

 Moz is the company that defined domain authority initially and set the zero to 100 scale.
 You can use its Link Explorer tool to calculate the DA of practically any domain and analyze the links pointing to it at the same time.
 You’ll be limited in how many queries you make unless you pay for full access.

-Small SEO Tools has a more basic domain authority checker, but it should give you all the information you need within seconds.
+Ubersuggest is a set of SEO tools that includes a basic domain authority checker, and it should give you all the information you need within seconds.
 All you have to do is plug in the URL you want to check, and you’ll see its DA, page authority and more.

 SEMRush is a paid search analytics tool, but you can make 10 free queries when you create an account.
 With it, you’ll get access to measurements like domain authority, page authority and SEO-related data like search rankings and organic traffic.